 The simple answer to this question is ‘always’.
 If there’s a glisten of any liquid or gel on your floor, there should be a wet floor sign in place.
 It should then be mopped and future incidents strategically presented to fulfill your duties for premises liability.
 A wet floor sign should remain in place while any mess is being cleaned up and then stay until the floor is again dry.

 The use of the wet floor sign protects you and your business from the tragedy of slip-and-fall accidents and the challenge of a legal battle.
-For more insights on safety liability for your business or consultation on a wet floor case, contact us today!
+For more insights on safety liability for your business or a commercial insurance consultation, contact us today!